Sean1708/rusty-cheddar/README.md

 wish to compile, you may also need to add the `--crate-type=...` flag.

-Another common workflow is to use rusty-cheddar to compile the header file without compiling the rest of the crate.
+Another common workflow is to use rusty-cheddar to compile the header file without compiling the rest of the crate, this has the advantage of allowing you to build your crate with stable Rust then generate the header file with rusty-cheddar.
 For projects using `cargo` you can do:

 ```sh
 $ cargo rustc -- -L $CHEDDAR/target/release -Z extra-plugins=cheddar -Z no-trans